ortegaalfredo/celery-ai/README.md

 ## Usage

-1. Run the application: `alt-i`
+1. Run the application: `celery-ai`
-2. press Alt-I in any window or shell to write the prompt.
-Press `esc` or `enter` to finalize the prompt.
+2. press the <Alt>+i key combination in any window or shell.
+Celery-ai is now recording the prompt.
+Type your query and press `esc` or `enter` to finalize.
+Celery-ai will delete the query and replace it with the answer from the selected OpenAI model.
+Example: <Alt>+i How are you doing? <esc>
-   The AI will automaticall answer in-line by pressing the keys.

 ## Example prompts:
 * 'find all files starting with letter z, in subdirectories, linux command'